 Succession to a secure tenancy

 The legal process is called succession and can only happen once, unless your tenancy agreement allows for more than one succession.

-If your tenancy began after 1st April 2012, family members – other than your spouse, civil partner or cohabitee – are no longer allowed to succeed, unless your tenancy agreement allows for this.
+If your tenancy began after 1st April 2012, family members (other than your spouse, civil partner or cohabitee) are no longer allowed to succeed, unless your tenancy agreement allows for this.

 Assignment of a secure tenancy

-Secure tenancies transfers or exchanges
+Secure tenancies transfers

 You are more likely to be offered a transfer if your home isn't suitable for you.
-Even if this is the case, you may have to wait a long time for somewhere suitable, especially if you need a large property.
+You might have to wait a long time for somewhere suitable, especially if you need a large property.

 You must both have permission from your landlords and the exchange must be arranged properly.
 Otherwise, you could both lose your homes.

 The landlord can only withhold permission for certain reasons.
 It's essential to get advice about the paperwork and check whether you would have a different type of tenancy (which might give you fewer rights) after the exchange.

-Buying your council home and other ownership schemes
+Buying your council home

 If you have been a council tenant for at least five years, you can probably buy the home you currently rent at a discount under the right to buy scheme.

 How much discount you get usually depends on: